 CBT is a self hep treatment which focuses on changing how we feel now, a practical form of psychotherapy.
 It gives people the tools to make changes.
-Watch a short CBT information video below with a professor of CBT:
+Watch a short CBT information video below:

 Ed began the process of un-learning unhelpful beliefs and learning to catch the negative thoughts as they occurred and after six weeks Ed is now FREE from antidepressants, is still happily married, sleeps well and as has more of a work-life balance.
 To his surprise his relationships with his children are noticeably better, he has more quality time to play and really be with them.
 He has a twinkle back in his eyes and a slide in his stride.

 He’s now exploring new potential career paths that express who he really is and of course, always was.